AbelHristodor/url-shortener/README.md

 Just git clone the repository and run `npm i` and then `npm run dev` to start nodemon

-asd B a a aa
+asd B a a aa a